Serena Williams -- dressed for success

 -- One of her most controversial outfits was her black catsuit unveiled at Roland Garros.

 "I feel like a warrior in it, a warrior princess from Wakanda," said Serena, in reference to the hit movie, Black Panther.
-"I've always wanted to be a superhero."#photo7
+"I've always wanted to be a superhero."#photo6

 The French Open, however, took a dim view and banned it at future events with French Tennis Federation president Bernard Giudicelli insisting: "One must respect the game and the place."